iot49/iot49.org/_sources/ide/install.md

 :width: 500px
 ```

 Click "Advanced" and then "proceed anyway".
-The page [https & certificates](config/https) has information about this warning and explains how it can be eliminated.
+The page [https & certificates](config/https) has information about this warning and explains how to get rid of it.

 At the login window, enter the default username and password (both *iot49*; [instructions for changing](config/password.ipynb)).